dormouse/Flask_Docs_ZhCn/flask_source_code/Flask/docs/patterns/jquery.rst

      $SCRIPT_ROOT = {{ request.script_root|tojson|safe }};
    </script>

-The ``|safe`` is necessary so that Jinja does not escape the JSON encoded string with HTML rules.
-Usually this would be necessary, but we are inside a `script` block here where different rules apply.
+The ``|safe`` is necessary in Flask before 0.10 so that Jinja does not escape the JSON encoded string with HTML rules.
+Usually this would be necessary, but we are inside a ``script`` block here where different rules apply.

 .. admonition:: Information for Pros

-   In HTML the `script` tag is declared `CDATA` which means that entities will not be parsed.
+   In HTML the ``script`` tag is declared ``CDATA`` which means that entities will not be parsed.
 Everything until ``</script>`` is handled as script.
    This also means that there must never be any ``</`` between the script tags.  ``|tojson`` is kind enough to do the right thing here and escape slashes for you (``{{ "</script>"|tojson|safe }}`` is rendered as ``"<\/script>"``).

+   In Flask 0.10 it goes a step further and escapes all HTML tags with unicode escapes.
+This makes it possible for Flask to automatically mark the result as HTML safe.

 JSON View Functions